bettymessaw/Student-feedback-system/README.md

 -Joins for reporting

  Key Features
-Students can submit feedback for instructors
-Students can edit/update their feedback
+-Students can submit feedback for instructors -Students can edit/update their feedback
-All feedback stored securely in MySQL
+-All feedback stored securely in MySQL
-Organized structure using multiple relational tables Responsive and simple interface
+-Organized structure using multiple relational tables -Responsive and simple interface

 What I Learned
-Full-stack development fundamentals
+-Full-stack development fundamentals
-Designing relational databases
+-Designing relational databases
-Writing SQL queries and joins
+-Writing SQL queries and joins
-Working with forms and user input
+-Working with forms and user input
-Handling update/edit logic in PHP
+-Handling update/edit logic in PHP

 Contact
 If you have questions or want to see more of my work: